-NWPGS conduct of operations will be performed in accordance with the HASP; CP2-ER-0046, Paducah Plume Operations Maintenance, Sampling and Analysis, and Calibration and Testing Plan; CP2-ER-0012, Paducah Plume Operations Waste Management Plan Paducah Gaseous Diffusion Plant, Paducah, Kentucky (WMP); along with applicable procedures and work instructions.
-Responsibilities and actions that affect the quality of the O&M of the NWPGS are described in the Data Management Implementation Plan (DMIP), as described in Section 10 of the Remedial Action Work Plan for the Northwest Plume Interim Remedial Action Optimization at the Paducah Gaseous Diffusion Plant, Paducah, Kentucky, DOE/LX/07-0339&D1 (DOE 2010b).

-Changes to system components are controlled by the DOE Prime Contractor's engineering procedure, CP3-EN-0203, Design Change Process.
+NWPGS conduct of operations will be performed in accordance with the HASP; CP2-ER-0046, Paducah Plume Operations Maintenance, Sampling and Analysis, and Calibration and Testing Plan; CP2-ER-0012, Waste Management Plan for the Pump-and-Treat Operations at the Paducah Gaseous Diffusion Plant, Paducah, Kentucky (WMP); along with applicable procedures and work instructions.
+Responsibilities and actions that affect the quality of the O&M of the NWPGS are described in CP2-ER-1000, Data Management Implementation Plan for the Paducah Plumes Operations, Paducah, Kentucky (DMIP).
+Changes to system components are controlled by the DOE Prime Contractor's engineering procedure, CP3-EN-0203, Design Change Process, which provides guidance and specifies requirements for developing, implementing, and closing out plant modifications.
+Documents referenced in this section can be found in the procedures folder on the Public Documents website (https://pubdocs.pad.pppo.gov/).